Antonio Castillo (footballer)

-Antonio Andrés Castillo Navarrete (born 15 November 1998) is a Chilean footballer who plays as an left-back for Chilean Primera División club Huachipato.
+Antonio Andrés Castillo Navarrete (born 15 November 1998) is a Chilean footballer who plays as an left-back for Chilean Primera División club Cobresal.

 Club career

 Born in Futrono, Chile, Castillo was with Colo-Colo before joining the Deportes Valdivia youth ranks.
 He made his senior debut in the 2018 Primera B de Chile.
 In 2021, he had a stint on loan with Deportes Rengo.

 On 24 June 2019, Castillo signed with Huachipato in the Chilean Primera División.
 They won the 2023 league title.

+In December 2025, Castillo joined Cobresal.

 International career

 Castillo was called up to the Chile U23 squad for the friendly against Brazil on 9 September 2019, but he didn't enter in the match.